-Greens laced with freshly ground peanut butter and fermented seafood for a funky umami kick is a common one-pot dish in West Africa.
-Chef Pierre Thiam grinds his own peanut butter from roasted peanuts to make a creamless creamy sauce, but if you don’t make your own, use natural peanut butter, as peanut butters made with added sugar and stabilizers will change the flavor of the dish.
+Collard greens laced with peanut butter and fermented seafood is a common one-pot dish in West Africa.
+This version comes from Senegal-born chef Pierre Thiam who grinds his own roasted peanuts.
+If you don’t make your own, use a natural brand, as nut butters made with added sugar and stabilizers will change the flavor of the dish.
 Almond, cashew, and other nut butters also add an interesting, albeit untraditional, flavor to greens prepared in this manner.
+Pro tip: wear disposable prep gloves when chopping chiles.

 - 2 lb. collard or turnip green leaves, roughly chopped (12 cups)